Looking to enjoy the international experience of a lifetime living and teaching English in one of the world's largest and most unique cities?

 5. Live and teach English in the largest and safest metropolitan area in the world

 The population of Greater Tokyo tops 35 million people making it the largest metropolitan area in the world!

 Despite its massive population and size, Tokyo is amazingly pristine, calm, sophisticated and extremely organized.
 While energized and on the move, local residents are extremely friendly, attentive, and respectful.
 Tokyo is a great city for simply walking as the streets are lined with oodles of intriguing shops, signs of vibrant colors, neon lights everywhere, and people dressed in every type of style imaginable.
-Another way to get around is the subway, which incorporates more than 100 train lines and handles more than 3.16 billion annual passenger rides.
+Another way to get around when you teach English in Tokyo is the subway, which incorporates more than 100 train lines and handles more than 3.16 billion annual passenger rides.
 The nerve center of it all is Shinjuku Station, which is the world’s busiest transport hub, passed through by an average of 3.64 million people per day!
 Wow!

 Also, did you know that Tokyo is consistently rated one of the safest cities in the world and boasts some of the lowest rates of both violent and petty crime of any cities anywhere?
 Certainly you need to keep your wits about you wherever you travel or live, but if you want to take on the challenge of moving to a new country and a new city, Tokyo's hard to beat when considering the question of safety.